dr2lopez/yang-provenance/draft-lopez-opsawg-yang-provenance.md

        on COSE and generated using a cannonicalized version of the enclosing element.";
      reference
-      "draft-lopez-opsawg-yang-provenance";
+      "RFC 9052: CBOR Object Signing and Encryption (COSE): Structures and Process draft-lopez-opsawg-yang-provenance";
 }
 ~~~

 When using it, a provenance-signature leaf MAY appear at any position in the enclosing element, but only one such leaf MUST be defined for the enclosing element.
 If the enclosing element contains other non-leaf elements, they MAY provide their own provenance-signature leaf, according to the same rule.
+In this case, the provenance-signature leaves in the childrem elements are applicable to the specific child element where they are enclosed, while the provenance-signature leaf enclosed in the top-most element is applicable to the whole element contents, including the children provenance-signature leaf themselves.
+This allows for recursive provenance validation, data aggregation, and the application of provenance verification of relevant children elements at different stages of any data processing pipeline.

 As example, let us consider the two modules proposed in {{YANGmanifest}}.
 For the platform-manifest module, the provenance for a platform would be provided by the optional platform-provenance leaf shown below: